awreece/codearcana/content/performance/achieving_maximum_memory_bandwidth.md

 -   Why doesn't `write_memory_avx_omp`, the function that uses AVX to store (but doesn't use non-temporal instructions) use half the bandwidth?
 -   Why doesn't the use of non-temporal instructions double bandwidth for the single core programs?
 It only went up 50%.
--   Why aren't the AVX instructions on one core able to saturate the bandwidth?
+-   Why aren't the AVX instructions on one core able to saturate the bandwidth ?
+-   Why don't AVX instructions get roughly double the bandwidth of the SSE instructions?
+-   Why doesn't `rep scansq` or `rep lodsq` get the same bandwidth as `rep stosq`?